-The Compassionate Use Act allows regulated businesses known as “dispensing organizations” to cultivate, process, and distribute low-THC cannabis to certain patients.
-Unlike other states with similar laws establishing limited access to CBD-based medical marijuana products, the Texas law requires that qualified doctors join a physician registry and include information in the registry itself such as the dosage recommendations, means of administration, and the total amount of low-THC cannabis required to fill the patient's prescription.
-If issued, the prescription would also order a licensed marijuana establishment to distribute cannabis to the patient.
+The Compassionate Use Program allows regulated businesses known as “dispensing organizations” to cultivate, process, and distribute low-THC cannabis preparations to certain patients.
+It does not allow smoking or raw cannabis.
+Texas law requires that qualified doctors join a physician registry and include information in the registry itself such as the dosage recommendations, means of administration, and the total amount of low-THC cannabis required to fill the patient's prescription.
 In several respects, the Texas law attempts to mimic the prescription system put in place by federal authorities.
+Texas is the only state to use this approach to medical cannabis.

 How do patients qualify for the program?